 João L. Cavalcante

-Assistant Professor of Medicine, UPMC Heart and Vascular Institute, University of Pittsburgh, 200 Lothrop Street, Scaife Hall, S-558, Pittsburgh, PA 15213, USA
+UPMC Heart and Vascular Institute, University of Pittsburgh, Pittsburgh, PA, USA

 Dr. João L. Cavalcante earned his medical degree from the Federal University of Ceará, Brazil.
 His training includes residency and chief resident in internal medicine and cardiovascular fellowship at Henry Ford Hospital in Detroit, Michigan.
 He pursued an advanced cardiovascular imaging training at the Cleveland Clinic where he was appointed chief fellow.
 There he obtained the highest levels of certification and training (COCATS Level III) in the areas of Interventional and Intraoperative Echocardiography, Cardiovascular CT and Cardiac Magnetic Resonance.

 Dr Cavalcante joined the senior faculty of the University of Pittsburgh Heart & Vascular Institute in September 2012 as Assistant Professor of Medicine.
 Since then he has been actively involved in the heart team evaluation and echocardiographic guidance of minimally invasive percutaneous procedures.
 In June/2013, he received by unanimous vote the Edward I. Curtiss Outstanding Teacher Award from the cardiology fellows.